-P: Comp Sci 240 and 316 and Math 202, all with at least a C grade.
+P: Comp Sci 240 with at least a C grade and Comp Sci 316 with at least a C grade

 Fall Even.

 COMP SCI 474.
 Game Engines.
 3 Credits.

 This course provides students with an introduction to the theory and practice of video game programming.
 Students will participate in individual hands-on lab exercises, and also work together like a real game development team to design and build their own functional game using an existing game engine (e.g. Unity, Ogre).